rbngtm1/AWS_KMS/README.md

 #### HSM (Hardware Security Module)
   * A hardware security module(HSM) is a physical computing device that safeguards and manages digital keys for strong authentication and provides cypto-processing.
 #### Customer Managed Key
   * The primary resources in AWS KMS are customer master key (CMKs).
-You can use CMK to encrypt and
+You can use CMK to encrypt and decrypt up to 4 KB of data.
+#### Data Keys
+  *